Uinta Basin Rail: Public private partnership

 A cabin in the Whitmore Park area just below the Roan Cliffs.
 This is the approximate location where the line would have a series of horseshoe curves to ascend to the base the cliffs, before entering the southernmost of 3 tunnels under the cliffs.

 Of the 3 routes remaining under study, the Surface Transportation Board recommended one called the Whitmore Park alternative as having the least environmental impact, and approved its construction.
 This alternative is based on the Indian Canyon alternative surveyed by UDOT.
 The route was modified to include horseshoe curves and spirals to scale higher up the Roan Cliffs and West Tavaputs Plateau, which would allow the length of the tunnel into Indian Canyon to be shortened to 3.1 mi.
 Other modifications included using a longer route and side canyons to scale the Roan Cliffs, avoiding a landslide area identified as a risk by UDOT, and adjusted routing in parts of the basin for easier land access rights.
 In September 2020, it was announced that Drexel Hamilton Infrastructure Partners, LP (DHIP) would fund construction for the line and have the exclusive right to develop the line, thus giving the rail project the green light to start construction.

 The retired Carbon Power Plant at the junction of US 191 and US 6 inside the Price River Canyon.
 Also visible is the Central Corridor.
 The Uinta Basin Rail line would connect to the main a few miles west of this point.

 The Surface Transportation Board issued their approval in December 2021.
 In 2022 construction contracts for the railroad's construction particularly for the tunnels along the route were announced with AECOM, a joint venture with Skanska & W.W.
 Clyde Company, and Obayashi Corporation as principal partners.
 The US Forest Service granted right-of-way through 12 miles of Ashley National Forest and upheld the decision when challenged by several environmental groups.
+In 2026, Integrated Rail and Resources received a tax credit reduction from the State of Utah in connection to the project.